DCs for Bees

 Dcs For Bees is an industry initiative led by Host in Ireland to help save Ireland's declining bee population.
 This sub initiative aims to bring an industry together in a way that has never been done before.

 The people of this industry are looking to make a difference.
 This initiative gives them the opportunity to not only make an individual difference but the tools to educate, advocate, create awareness and take action.
 Host In Ireland and its data centre industry partners are uniting to make a difference by pledging to deliver on actions to make Ireland more pollinator friendly and ensure the survival of our pollinators for future generations.

-There are 99 species of bee in Ireland; nearly one third of Ireland's wild bees are threatened with extinction and common bumblebees continue to show annual declines in abundance.
+There are 100 species of bee in Ireland; nearly one third of Ireland's wild bees are threatened with extinction and common bumblebees continue to show annual declines in abundance.